Learn how our program will prepare you to become an effective problem solver and lead in the field of I/O Psychology.

 Psychologists are in demand to facilitate team building, Tom Sawyer says in this video.

-» Industrial/Organizational Psychology
+» Master in Industrial/Organizational Psychology

 Well-trained professionals with expertise in industrial and organizational psychology are in high demand in metropolitan Chicago.
 By linking the science of psychology with the challenges of everyday work life, Elmhurst College’s graduate program in this field will prepare you to become an innovative and effective problem solver in the workplace.
 You’ll be ready to tackle such challenging problems as low morale, high turnover and poor productivity.